riccardodelucia/groups-dashboards/src/content/cards/iorio/bias-benchmark.md

 ## Structural Bias Benchmark

-Patient-genomics-guided selection of cancer in vitro models allowing in-silico drug/target prescriptions.
-Benchmark of state-of-the-art computational methods for correcting biased of established and unknown origin in CRISPR-Cas9 screening data.
+Benchmark of state-of-the-art computational methods for correcting biases of established and unknown origin in CRISPR-Cas9 screening data.